joshuaeckroth/csci141-website/lecture/processing-library.markdown

 layout: default
 ---

-The Processing platform provides a variety of graphics functions.
+The [Processing](http://processing.org) platform provides a variety of graphics functions.
 To use it, you'll first need to download a JAR file that I extracted out of the Processing package.
 Download [processing-core.jar](/processing-core.jar) and save it somewhere.

 ## Using Processing in Eclipse

 Create a new Java project in Eclipse in the typical way outlined in the [Eclipse notes](/lecture/eclipse.html).

 Right-click on the project name on the left pane and click "Properties" (or go to the Project menu and click "Properties").
-Choose "Java Build Path" on the left, and then click "Add External Jars".
+Choose "Java Build Path" on the left, and then click "Add External JARs".

 ![Processing 1](/images/processing-1.png)